-This document describes how to instrument work that is not instrumented by default.
+This document describes how to instrument activity that is not instrumented by the .NET agent by default.
 For other ways of configuring your app's instrumentation, see Guide to using the .NET agent API.

 For both agents (.NET Framework and .NET Core), custom instrumentation is done the same way, unless otherwise stated.